-That is an interesting number and it leads to an interesting question.
+That is an interesting number, and it leads to an interesting question.
 Should hotels respond to online reviews?
 When I first read this paper, it seemed like the number should be higher, but after analyzing it more, here are my thoughts:

 First, it is widely known—and becoming more and more known with each passing day—that many online reviews are fake (perhaps posted by the competition, if negative, or by the owner, if positive).
-Many have found this point to be true through practice, after staying in a hotel (or more broadly, buying a product, patronizing an establishment, or using a service) only to determine that the positive reviews that supported it are false; the opposite scenario is similarly true.
+Many have found this point to be true through practice, after staying in a hotel (or more broadly, buying a product, patronizing an establishment, or using a service) only to determine that the positive reviews that supported it are false; the opposite scenario is similarly valid.

 How Hotel Management Should Proceed

 The first thing that management should do is assure that the “basics” are covered.
-This means that their hotel’s staff is friendly and helpful, rooms and common areas are clean and well-organized, and overall atmosphere enjoyable and welcoming.
+This means that their hotel’s staff is friendly and helpful, rooms and common areas are clean and well-organized, and the overall atmosphere enjoyable and welcoming.
 This will work to assure that most reviewers have positive comments about their stay!